 Richard A. Zillman

-Dick, starting his third year on the board this year, is founder/creative director of Zillman Advertising, a full-service Madison firm since 1977 with emphasis on online education, food service, health care, insurance and financial industries, and minors in public service, nonprofits and the arts.
+Dick, starting his fifth year on the board, is founder/creative director of Zillman Advertising, a full-service Madison firm since 1977 with emphasis on online education, food service, health care, insurance and financial industries, and minors in public service, nonprofits and the arts.
 He is a founding member of the Madison Parks Foundation and vice president of Kanopy Dance.
 He has served as marketing chair and chairman of Downtown Madison Inc, and on the board of the Madison Art Center, Children's Theater of Madison and Dane County Natural Heritage Foundation.
 Dick earned his BBA and MBA in marketing from UW Madison.
 A lifelong townie and University brat, he has biked, walked and necked in the Arboretum and remembers a prairie burn as a wee child.
 His wife Mary is a 5th grade teacher at Marquette Elementary School.
 Their son, Chandler, is a First Officer with American Airlines, and daughter, Hallie, is a graduating MATC student in advertising design.
 Dick is active with various FOA programs, including the recent membership campaign to celebrate the 50th anniversary of the organization.